barrel/barrel-dev-best-practices/foundations/seo.md

 Images can implement lazy load or deferred load as well as background images provided an img tag is available.

 ### Structured Data
-- Structured data provides explicit clues about the meaning of a page to Google.
-Their essential for a website to provide informations to the customer and perform in the search results.
-- Google recommends using JSON-LD for structured data whenever possible.
-Below an example:
 ```
 <script type="application/ld+json">
 	{